jpavelka/IMSE780/md_src/sections/integer_programming/modeling.md

 ![Data for the Good Products Company problem [@classText]](images/ip-example-1-data.png)

 This feels a lot like the Wyndor Glass problem, but there are several extra restrictions put in.
 First of all, we have a bound on the number of items sold per week, but this is something that we could handle in plain old linear programming.
 More interesting are Restriction 1 and Restriction 2, which will require us to add some binary variables to the formulation and carefully set up the constraints to enforce the desired logic.
-To that end, let's examine the following model:
+To that end, let's examine the following model[^textbookNotIntegerX]:

+[^textbookNotIntegerX]: For some reason, the presentation of this problem in the textbook leaves the $x_i$ variables are real-valued instead of integers.
+I figure integers are more realistic, and since we're in the IP portion of the notes, why not do it that way?

 $$
 \begin{align*}